stevenvergenz/lemmy-scheduled-post-bot/README.md

 Make posts to Lemmy based on the next configured post in a [TOML file](https://toml.io).

 1. Set up a configuration file as described below.
-1. Run this program with that file as an argument.
-E.g. `cargo run ./sample.toml`
+1. Run this program with that file as an argument, e.g. `lemmy-scheduled-post-bot ./sample.toml`.

 This program then does the following: